STUDY: How AARP Put Profits Over Patients—And Principles

-If seniors pay $16 per year to belong to AARP, but AARP’s corporate partners pay them $939 million a year, whose interests do you believe they’re prioritizing?
+If seniors pay $16 per year to belong to AARP, but AARP’s corporate partners pay them over a billion dollars a year, whose interests do you believe they’re prioritizing?

 Many argue the tax-exempt AARP has lost its way, becoming more of a marketing and sales platform for large corporations seeking to sell goods and services under AARP’s brand to its captive member audience of millions.